Farnesol - From Perfume to Medicine

 Not Fun Things That Farnesol May Do- Be a possible irritant for the perfume allergic

-- This posting at Apoptosis Research states farnesol is worth studying as a possible tumor-reducing and therapeutic agent.
+- This article states farnesol is worth studying as a possible tumor-reducing and therapeutic agent.